 Inbreeding, or also called linebreeding, has been a proven tactic to clarify and isolate a variety of traits and characteristics in a dog’s appearance and abilities.
 By definition, it is the mating of two related individuals sharing common ancestors.
 There seem to be fewer people who promote the inbreeding between father and daughter in dogs, but the small minority of those who practice it do so for the very few benefits it may offer.

-When it comes to this type of breeding, a breeder will have to determine a key component to measure the degree in which the two copies of a gene received are relevant to the ancestors of both the mother and father.
+When it comes to this type of breeding, a breeder will have to determine a key component to measure the degree in which the two copies of a gene received are relevant to the mother and father’s ancestors.
 This is classified as an inbreeding coefficient.
 A 0% coefficient would indicate no relation, 12.5% would indicate an average relation, and a 25.5% would indicate a very close relationship as we see with father and daughter inbreeding.
 There are methods in which a breeder can calculate this number more readily as shown by The Kennel Club.

-Now, the question is why would a breeder want to organize what could be considered by humans an incestuous mating?
+Now, the question is why would a breeder want to organize what humans could consider incestuous mating?

 When performing this type of inbreeding between father and daughter dog, one would like to be assured that this can be used to bring out certain underlying genes to the surface.
 This is the main reason why people agree to mate these types of close individuals.
 The benefits reaped from this method can be good if done correctly and if the desired outcome comes to fruition.
 In doing this, it will require very serious judgment and caution, as this type of breeding is usually frowned upon.